 After rising rapidly in the aftermath of the 2022 mini-Budget and peaking in August 2023 due to a succession of base rate increases, UK mortgage rates generally remained on a downwards trend over the next couple of years.

-Since the conflict, mortgage rates have rocketed as lenders withdrew products from the market and hiked rates on their deals.
-This is largely because inflation is expected to rise (due to the fallout of events in the Middle East), which in turn could lead the Bank of England to raise the base rate once again.
+This was expected to continue into 2026, but the conflict in the Middle East that began at the end of February has reversed these expectations.
+In the weeks following the outbreak of the conflict, mortgage rates rocketed as lenders withdrew products from the market and hiked rates on their deals.
+This is largely because inflation is expected to rise in 2026 (due to soaring oil and gas prices), which in turn could lead the Bank of England to hold the base rate for longer than initially predicted, or even raise it.

-These events highlight how difficult it is to predict the direction of mortgage rates as the market can change rapidly in response to events in the UK and across the world.
+Recent events highlight how difficult it is to predict the direction of mortgage rates as the market can change rapidly in response to events in the UK and across the world.
 The volatility and uncertainty caused by the war in Iran completely changed the outlook for mortgage rates, and it’s impossible to say with any confidence what will happen to the cost of mortgages over the coming months, let alone years.

-Lenders may also focus and specialise in offering different types of mortgages.
-For example, one lender may offer the lowest two-year fix for remortgages while a different lender may offer the lowest five-year fixed rate for those looking to move home.
+It’s also worth noting that the same banks and lenders may not offer the best rates for all types of mortgages and the same borrowers.
+For example, one lender may offer the lowest two-year fixed rate for remortgages while a different lender may offer the lowest five-year fixed rate for those looking to move home.

 Whether you are eligible for a mortgage depends on a number of factors, including your individual circumstances, such as those listed below.